 You can also use the search engines to help you come up with some incredible content ideas.

-There’s a very high chance that your target market is providing Google with data in terms of what they want to learn more about, considering that Google processes 3.5 billion searches per day.
+There’s a very high chance that your target market is providing Google with data in terms of what they want to learn more about, considering that Google processes billions of searches per day.

 Let’s take a random example and suppose that your business revolves around teaching people how to knit.